 Parties, Shopping, Entertaining, Gift Giving.
 It’s all very exciting.
 Gatherings of family and friends: colleagues at the office, meeting friends after-work, family coming for Sunday dinner.
 Food, fun, presents, merriment.
 It doesn’t get any better than this.
 Or more stressful!

 One of the maxims I’ve learned to live by over the years is that unless you’re talking about a gift for a child (for whom this holiday season is still magical) there’s really no such thing as the perfect present.
 So no reason to go insanely overboard with worry and anxiety or into hock for a too-expensive gift.
 The Perfect Present?
 I don’t think so.
 Thoughtful, yes.
-Perfect, probably not.
+Perfect, maybe not.
 A wooden chop bowl for the cook.
-A wood serving board for the friend who loves to entertain.
-Or carving board for the big family get-together.
+A wood carving or serving board for the friend who loves to entertain.

 Here are some other tried and true maxims and tips to make your holidays merry and bright.

-- That said, it’s not a bad idea to have a few small “universal” presents or gifts on hand.
-A handmade wood bottle stopper, a bottle of good olive oil, some local jams or honey, a lovely pair of candles.
+That said, it’s not a bad idea to have a few small “universal” presents or gifts on hand.
+A handmade wood cheese spreader, a bottle of good olive oil, some local jams or honey, a lovely pair of candles.
 They can stand-in as hostess gifts after the holidays.
 And lastly, and most importantly

 Stop and smell the proverbial roses (or real ones that will make a great decoration in a vase decorated with a big holiday bow!).
 Remember to take a break.
 Go to the gym.
 Take a bubble bath.
 Take the dog for a long walk, preferably where you can admire nature -- a proven stress reducer.